 BSc(Hons) MAusIMM ASIA

 Nic represents MDL on the TiZir joint venture board, holding the position of chairman.
-He is also a member of MDL’s Nomination & Remuneration Committee.
+He is also a member of MDL’s nomination and remuneration committee.

 Robert Sennitt – managing director

 Rob performs an active role in the management of the TiZir joint venture.
-In addition to serving on the board of TiZir, he is also chairman of the TiZir Finance Committee and the GCO Executive Committee where he has significant involvement in delivering the projects assigned to these committees.
+In addition to serving on the boards of TiZir, Grande Côte Operations SA and TiZir Titanium & Iron AS he is also a member of the TiZir joint operating committee, finance committee (chair) and strategy & risk committee where he has significant involvement in delivering projects managed by these bodies.

 Martin Ackland – non-executive director